Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

-Nevertheless, in order to estimate the mean time-scales distribution for all-sky sample of events found in \gaia, we compared the efficiency-corrected time-scale distributions of OGLE events with our events in the Bulge ($|l|<10$\deg) and in Disk separately.
-We applied a magnitude cut at $G_0<$19~mag to guarantee we compare similar populations of sources and we found a rough ratio between mean time-scales of 2.5 and 2, for Bulge and Disk, respectively.
-We computed the mean time-scale for the blended model (Level~1) for events from Sample~A by modelling their distributions in log-space with a Gaussian.
-We divided the sample into three major sky sections: inner Bulge ($|l|<5$\deg), outer Bulge ($5\deg<|l|<10$\deg) and the remaining events as Disk ($|l|>10$\deg).
+Nevertheless, in order to estimate the mean timescale distribution for the all-sky sample of events found in \gaia, we compared the efficiency-corrected timescale distributions of OGLE events with our events in the bulge ($|l|<10$\deg) and in disc separately.
+We applied a magnitude cut at $G_0<$19~mag to guarantee that we compare similar populations of sources and we find a rough ratio between mean timescales of 2.5 and 2, for bulge and disc, respectively.
+We computed the mean timescale for the blended model (Level~1) for events from Sample~A by modelling their distributions in log-space with a Gaussian.
+We divided the sample into three major sky sections: inner bulge ($|l|<5$\deg), outer bulge ($5\deg<|l|<10$\deg), and the remaining events as disc ($|l|>10$\deg).
 The distributions and their Gaussian fits are shown in Figure \ref{fig:te-gauss}.
-We found a mean of 56, 79 and 72~days, for the inner Bulge, outer Bulge and Disk, respectively.
-Applying the correction derived from the comparison of \gaia and OGLE-IV samples (2.5 for Bulge fields and 2 for Disk), we obtained the mean time-scales varying from 22 to 32 days between inner and outer Bulge and about 36 days for the Disk events.
-This is in a good agreement with the findings in much larger samples of events found by OGLE \citep{2015Wyrzykowski, Mroz1, Mroz2} and MOA \citep{2013Sumi} surveys.
-We remark that our sample is way too small to attempt whole-sky mean time-scale computations.
+We find means of 56, 79, and 72~days, for the inner bulge, outer bulge, and disc, respectively.
+Applying the correction derived from the comparison of \gaia and OGLE-IV samples (2.5 for bulge fields and 2 for disc), we obtain mean timescales varying from 22 to 32 days between inner and outer bulge and about 36 days for the disc events.
+This is in a close agreement with the findings for much larger samples of events found by OGLE \citep{2015Wyrzykowski, Mroz1, Mroz2} and MOA \citep{2013Sumi} surveys.
+We note that our sample is far too small to attempt whole-sky mean timescale computations.